Kyovint/GuessYourSimpson/README.md

 # GuessYourSimpson
-Expert system of The Simpsons Characters.
+Expert system of The Simpsons Characters without Expert System libraries (Like experta).
 Node.js, Svelte, SQL

 BackEnd: Api REST in node JS with sequelize.